 PX® Pressure Exchanger®

-Best-in-class Energy Recovery and Desalination
+Best-in-class Energy Recovery in Desalination and Wastewater Treatment

 Designed for maximum efficiency, the PX consumes no electrical power, enabling SWRO facilities to reduce their energy consumption by as much as 60%.

 With no scheduled maintenance and proven performance for the long run, our PXs offer unbeatably low life cycle costs.

 Our range of PX capacities provides flexibility to optimize train size to specific project requirements, making the PX the ideal solution for new installations and retrofits alike.